Orbital altermagnetism on the kagome lattice and possible application to $A$V$_3$Sb$_5$: Microscopic model

 where $\eta$ is a dimensionless constant that relates the bond distortion amplitude to the onsite energy shift amplitude caused by the CDW order.
 We diagonalize the full Hamiltonian $\mathcal{H}_\text{tot}=\mathcal{H}_0+\mathcal{H}_\text{LC}+\mathcal{H}_\text{CDW}+\mathcal{H}_\text{CDW}'$ in the $\textbf{W}$ and $\boldsymbol{\Phi}$ configurations corresponding to the FM, AFM, and AM phases and show the spin-resolved 12-band electronic dispersion in Fig. \ref{fig:bands}.
 Note that the $\textbf{k}$-space path refers to the Brillouin zone of the quadrupled unit cell in the CDW phase (smaller hexagon of Fig. \ref{fig:lattice}(b)).

 As shown in Fig. \ref{fig:bands}(a), the spin-up and spin-down bands (red and blue) are split along all directions in the FM phase.
 Since the model, even in the ordered phases, preserves the in-plane mirror symmetry $m_z$ at all $k$-points, the SOC does not introduce any complications and the spin along $z$ is a good quantum number for all Bloch states.
 Interestingly, the splitting is not uniform, which we attribute to the non-uniform orbital magnetic moments in the $2\times2$ unit cell, see Fig. \ref{fig:LC_states}(a).
-In the AFM phase, shown in Fig. \ref{fig:bands}(b), all bands are twofold degenerate, which is a consequence of the magnetic translational symmetry of this phase.
+In the AFM phase, shown in Fig. \ref{fig:bands}(b), all bands are Kramers degenerate, which is a consequence of the anti-unitary operator $t\mathcal{T}$ (time-reversal followed by translation) commuting with $\mathcal{H}$.
 In contrast, the spectrum of the AM phase displayed in Fig. \ref{fig:bands}(c) exhibits spin splittings with opposite signs along the orthogonal $\Gamma$-$M_1$ and $\Gamma$-$M_3$ directions, and no spin splitting along the $\Gamma$-$M_2$ direction, as expected for a $d$-wave altermagnet.
 Indeed, the full momentum-dependence of the spin splitting, shown in Fig. \ref{fig:bands}(d), is consistent with the symmetry properties of the AM state shown in Fig. \ref{fig:LC_states}(b), being invariant under a $m_y$ or $m_x$ mirror reflection combined with time reversal.
 Moreover, Fig. \ref{fig:bands}(d) has twofold rather than sixfold rotational symmetry, which is a manifestation of the nematic order induced in the AM phase.